jtheory/1on1s/app/src/content/cats/something-has-to-change/angry-impatient-sarcastic.md

 Any comments that undercut psychological safety & engagement are a problem.

-(Reference to psychological safety & effective teams; Google)
+(Reference to psychological safety & effective teams, and Google's research here)

 "Have a thick skin" is not a requirement for a developer role.